Nickel investors on edge as Indonesia tightens the screws on smelters

 New rules require applicants for refinery permits to stop producing intermediate nickel products

-[JAKARTA] Nickel-rich Indonesia’s industrial ambitions have run into rough currents again, as the government tightens rules on new smelter developments.
+[JAKARTA] Nickel-rich Indonesia’s industrial ambitions have run into rough currents again, as the government tightens the rules on new smelter developments.

 The new regulation threatens to upend multibillion-dollar investments tied to the world’s largest nickel reserves and South-east Asia’s biggest economy.

-The stricter rules, aimed at pushing the sector deeper into downstream manufacturing, introduce a fresh layer of uncertainty for companies already navigating a weak price cycle, supply glut, and policy environment that analysts say is testing investor patience.
+The stricter rules, aimed at pushing the sector deeper into downstream manufacturing, introduce a fresh layer of uncertainty for companies already navigating a weak price cycle, supply glut and policy environment that analysts say is testing investor patience.

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.